cloudmailin/docs.cloudmailin.com/docs/parsing_email.md

       def create
         message = Mail.new(params[:message])
-        Rails.logger.log message.subject #print the subject to the logs Rails.logger.log message.body.decoded #print the decoded body to the logs
+        Rails.logger.add Logger::INFO, message.subject #print the subject to the logs
+        Rails.logger.add Logger::INFO, message.body.decoded #print the decoded body to the logs

         # Do some other stuff with the mail message